 It often stops, people are getting in and out and are noisy and I felt like a zombie when I arrived at my destination.
 Night trains are often more pricey but most of them are well-equipped to have an almost peaceful night of sleep.

 Most convents and monasteries will charge a fee of $20 or ask for a donation but there are also many monasteries who will accommodate travelers without asking for money in return.
 If they allow you to stay for a while, it’s good to offer some kind off volunteering service in return.

 Here’s an excellent article by Women on the Road on What you need to know about monastery accommodation, including some resources on how to find monasteries around the world.

 Niko met some travelers who always sought shelter in fire stations in Mexico.
 Apparently they allow travelers to spend the night in the fire station for free.

-If you know any website, platform or other ways of free accommodation that we haven’t mentioned in this list, please let us know in the comments or send us an email!
-We will mention your advice (and name unless you want to stay anonymous) in this section!
+If you know any website, platform, or other ways of finding free accommodation that we haven’t mentioned in this list, please let us know in the comments or send us an email!

 We would also love to hear about your experiences with any of the communities, websites, and other options we’ve mentioned!

 You might also like to read:

 - How to make money while traveling, including the best travel jobs